SK-EID/MID/README.md

     <td colspan="1" class="confluenceTd">cert</td>
     <td colspan="1" class="confluenceTd">string</td>
     <td colspan="1" class="confluenceTd">Only if process was authentication and signature is present.</td>
     <td colspan="1" class="confluenceTd">Authentication certificate used.
 DER + Base64 encoded.
-Signing process doesn't return this value (need to pull separately).
 From the certificate it is possible to obtain end user name, national identity number and country.
-See [mid-rest-java-client](https://github.com/SK-EID/mid-rest-java-client) or [mid-rest-php-client](https://github.com/SK-EID/mid-rest-php-client) for examples how to parse the certificate.</td>
+See [mid-rest-java-client](https://github.com/SK-EID/mid-rest-java-client) or [mid-rest-php-client](https://github.com/SK-EID/mid-rest-php-client) for examples how to parse the certificate.

+Signing process doesn't return a certificate.
+To obtain the certificate used to create the signature make a separate request (see [3.1.](#31-certificate-request)).
+NB!
+The authentication certificate can't be used to verify the signature returned by the signing process.</td>
 </tr>

 <tr>